 Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

-• A literary device is a technique or tool used by writers to enhance their writing, convey meaning, or evoke emotion through stylistic and structural choices.
+• A literary device is a technique or tool writers use to enhance their writing, convey meaning, or evoke emotion through stylistic and structural choices.

-• Some of the most common literary devices include metaphors, which compare two things for deeper meaning; symbolism, where objects represent abstract concepts; foreshadowing, which hints at future events; alliteration, the repetition of initial sounds for effect; and irony, which contrasts expectations with reality.
+• Some of the most common literary devices are metaphors, which compare two things to convey a deeper meaning; symbolism, where objects represent abstract concepts; foreshadowing, which hints at future events; alliteration, the repetition of initial sounds for effect; and irony, which contrasts expectations with reality.

 • Literary elements and literary techniques are both types of literary devices.
 Literary elements refer to big-picture aspects like theme and setting that permeate the entire work.
 Literary techniques refer to specific applications like euphemisms and allusions used within sentences.